1joon07/1joon07.github.io/_posts/2025-05-27-EfficientMLProject.md

 Introduction
 ============
-Our project is to implement a trajectory generation neural network model on a microcontroller unit (MCU) equipped on an Unmanned Aerial Vehicle (UAV).
+Our project is to implement a trajectory generation neural network model on a Single Board Computer (SBC) equipped on an automotive.
-To realize this, our team focuses on building an efficient image-guided flow-based model that is light enough to run on a low-performance Single Board Computer (SBC).
+To realize this, our team focuses on building an efficient lidar image-guided generative model that is light enough to run on a low-performance computer.

 Related Works
 ============
-__1. Diffusion/Flow-based Models in Robotics__
+__1. Diffusion Models in Robotics__
 The remarkable success of generative models in language and vision domains has sparked growing interest in their application to robotics.
 With their strong expressive power, generative models can produce complex trajectories and simulate highly non-linear system dynamics.
-Among various robotic systems, robot manipulators have been the most widely studied in this context.
+Among various robotic systems, robot manipulators have been most widely studied in this context.
 For example, [1] proposed a framework that learns smooth cost functions using diffusion models in SE(3) space, enabling joint optimization of 6-DoF grasp poses and motion trajectories.
-Similarly, there are some approaches to utilize generative models for UAVs.
+Similarly, there are some approaches to utilize generative models for automotives.
 For example, [3] introduced a conditional diffusion model to learn quadrotor dynamics, leading to improved robustness and reliability in model-based control.
-However, relatively less research has been conducted on efficiently applying generative models to UAVs.
+However, relatively less research has been conducted on efficiently applying generative models to automotives.

 __2. Model Optimization__
-As neural networks often require intensive computation, designing an efficient model has become a crucial task, especially for deployment on resource-constrained devices.
-For instance, [4] imple-mented an efficient image classification model on microcontrollers using neural architecture search (NAS).
+As neural networks often require intensive computations, designing an efficient model has become a crucial task, especially for deployment on resource-constrained devices.
+For instance, [4] implemented an efficient image classification model on microcontrollers using Neural Architecture Search (NAS).
 There are active works that made diffusion model more efficient, by applying quantization [4] and reducing the number of iteration steps [5,6].

 Methods
 =======